-The most common cause for hypodontia is inheritance.
-The CMT caused by hereditary condition primarily affect one or two teeth.
+The most common cause of hypodontia is inheritance.
+The CMT caused by a hereditary condition primarily affects one or two teeth.

-There are other environmental and external conditions also which leads to hypodontia.
+There are other environmental and external conditions also lead to hypodontia.
 They are as follows:-

 - Early Exposure to Virus Infections & Drugs